imdrasil/jennifer.cr/docs/model_mapping.md

 All allowed types are listed on the [Migration](https://imdrasil.github.io/jennifer.cr/docs/migration) page.

-Automatically model is associated with table with underscored pluralized name of it's class, but special name can be defined using `::table_name` method in own body before using any relation (`::singular_table_name` - for singular variant).

 All defined mapping properties are accessible via `COLUMNS_METADATA` constant and `::columns_tuple` method.

 **Important restriction** - model with no primary field is not allowed for now.